 Global Village: Social Media

 In 2011, social media was at the frontline of tourism marketing activity, leveraging offline events to engage online audiences.
 Social media encompasses loyalty programmes, bookings, concierge and customer service and the aim is to capitalise on its power and friends/followers’ influence to drive bookings and build loyalty.
 Hotels are rethinking their marketing strategies to reach online audiences in a more personalised and intimate way.
-Uncertainty, however, remains about how to determine return on investment.
+Uncertainty, however, remains about how to determine the return on investment.

 Technology and Online Travel: Gamification